The main characters of Queen's Blade

 - They also share the same ice cold demeanor, yet each has a soft spot for cats.
 If the similarities aren't deliberate, it's one hell of a coincidence.

-- Even Revenge Has Standards: She kills two former members of the Assassins of the Fang torturing Aldra in the Vanquished Queens OVAs], partly not only she wants to kill Aldra by herself, but also because they went overboard with the torture on her, including making Aldra to pay for all the mistreatment they suffered under her orders with the same coin.
+- Everyone Has Standards: She kills two former members of the Assassins of the Fang torturing Aldra in the Vanquished Queens OVAs], partly not only she wants to kill Aldra by herself, but also because they went overboard with the torture on her, including making Aldra to pay for all the mistreatment they suffered under her orders with the same coin.